-Not only does this fantastic pre-loved bookshop have one of the most amazing collection of page-turners to choose from.
+Not only does this fantastic pre-loved bookshop have one of the most amazing collections of page-turners to choose from.
 It also has some genius displays that set the mood and makes the browsing experience all the more wickedly fun!

-Here’s a complete guide for visiting, the history, opening times and what you can expect while you’re here.
+Here’s a complete guide for visiting, the history, opening times, and what you can expect while you’re here.

 The tale of how Hay-on-Wye became a book town